cacosandon/360-visualization/README.md

     ├── LICENSE
     ├── README.md
-    ├── data_explorer.ipynb 👉🏽 Explore the metadata of Matterport simulator, by house and viewpoint nodes.
+    ├── docs/
+    ├── img/
-    ├── metadata_parser
+    ├── metadata_parser/
-    │   ├── house_cache 👉🏽 Folder containing serialized house metadata (with Pickle)
+    │   ├── house_cache/ 👉🏽 Folder containing serialized house metadata (with Pickle)
     │   │   ├── 17DRP5sb8fy.pickle
     │   │   ├── 1LXtFkjw3qL.pickle
     │   │   ├── {...}.pickle
     │   └── parse_house_segmentations.py 👉🏽 Script for generating house metadata pickles
-    ├── objects_visualization.ipynb 👉🏽 Jupyter Notebook to visualize objects coordinates on viewpoint 360° panoramic views ├── requirements.txt 👉🏽 All Python libraries for running the project └── slurm_scripts 👉🏽 Scripts for running repository scripts on Slurm (specifically on IA Lab Cluster) ├── jupyter_on_slurm.sh
+    └── slurm_scripts/ 👉🏽 Scripts for running repository scripts on Slurm (specifically on IA Lab Cluster) ├── jupyter_on_slurm.sh
         └── python_on_slurm.sh
+    ├── data_explorer.ipynb 👉🏽 Explore the metadata of Matterport simulator, by house and viewpoint nodes.
+    ├── simulator_object_visualization.ipynb 👉🏽 Jupyter Notebook to visualize objects coordinates on viewpoint 360° views, from Simulator
+    ├── requirements.txt 👉🏽 All Python libraries for running the project

 ---

 ## Installation

+If you are member of the IA Lab (PUC), it is already installed on the servers, so the next steps are not necessary unless you would like to run on local.

-We recommend follow `@chihyaoma` [guide](https://github.com/chihyaoma/regretful-agent) for a successfully installation of Matterport simulator and all requirements for visualizating.
+We recommend follow `@peteanderson80` [R2R paper guide](https://github.com/peteanderson80/Matterport3DSimulator) for a successfully installation of Matterport simulator and all requirements for visualizating.
+Strongly recommended to follow the Docker setup.

+As it says, you also will need to download the dataset.
+For object visualization you will need to follow [this guide](docs/objects_visualization_data.md).

 ---
 ## Use on remote host, using SLURM

 For local forwarding on remote server use

-    ssh -L localhost:8889:scylla:9995 <user>@<host>
+    ssh -L localhost:8889:scylla:{PORT} <user>@<host>

+where `PORT` is the port exposed by running the Jupyter Notebook.

 If you are connecting to [IA LAB](https://ialab.ing.puc.cl/) Cluster, use:

-    sbatch /home/mrearle/repos/360-visualization/scripts/jupyter_on_slurm.sh
+    sbatch /home/mrearle/repos/360-visualization/slurm_scripts/jupyter_on_slurm_gpu.sh
     # or
-    sbatch /home/jiossandon/repos/360-visualization/scripts/jupyter_on_slurm.sh
+    sbatch /home/jiossandon/repos/360-visualization/slurm_scripts/jupyter_on_slurm_gpu.sh

+you can see the exposed port by using `cat {PATH}`.

 and cancel after not use